LucianoXu/CHES2025-Challenge/README.md

 - Overfitting is a huge problem.
 Even if the validation loss keeps dropping after the first several epochs, the actual test performance will still decrease.

+- Even validation loss cannot reliably predict the result of real test NTGE score.
+This is strange.

+- Data augumentation indeed helps reduce overfitting, but later training still cannot improve the performance.
+The non-arguemented version is still better.

 ## Log
+- 8/6 Add data augmentation by Gaussian noise and random shift
 - **8/6 We obtained an excellent model `M8`, which achieves 10K score by a 4-layer MLP.**
 - 8/6 Add early stop by validation loss.
 - 8/6 Added profiling script (AI Generated).